 - Inside of the foot short passing

-- Lace Kick with left and right – so many high-level high school players are not sound with either leg.
+- Kicking with laces left and right – so many high-level high school players are not sound with either leg.
 They can kick the ball hard but not with backspin, trust me.

 - Volley with inside; both feet